 Ashwagandha is perhaps best known for its ability to reduce stress.

-In one controlled 60-day study in 64 stressed adults, those who took 600 mg of high-concentration ashwagandha extract per day reported a 79% reduction in severe depression, while the placebo group reported a 10% increase (
+Although it hasn't been thoroughly studied, a few studies suggest ashwagandha may help alleviate depression In one controlled 60-day study in 64 stressed adults, those who took 600 mg of high-concentration ashwagandha extract per day reported a 79% reduction in severe depression, while the placebo group reported a 10% increase

 However, only one of the participants in this study had a history of depression.
 For this reason, the relevance of the results is unclear.